 Having your work judged is probably the most important step in progressing as a designer.
 Doing this in a classroom setting is a little easier because it’s not only you getting judged, it’s the entire class.
 Hearing open and honest feedback my make you feel like shit but it also sparks a fire inside to become better at it.

 Being able to accept feedback good or bad is a great way to accept whether or not your work is worth a crap.
-If you can’t accept this judgement you can bet you’re probably going to not make it in the real world.
+If you can’t accept this judgment you can bet you’re probably going to not make it in the real world.

 Let people judge your work hard.
 I can tell you from experience that it will only make you better.

 Even good designers have steps they take to find a good solution to any project they are working on.
 Sketching out ideas is usually a first step in coming up with a unique way to solve a design decision.
 In this step, there are likely a massive amount of terrible ideas that you try to make sense of, but in the end, realize they are just garbage.
 This process happens until you finally find what it is you’re looking for.

 A lot of good design happens on a whim.
 Ideas come to you subconsciously during unrelated activities like going for a walk or shopping for groceries at your local market.
 How many ideas have you heard of being jotted down on a cocktail napkin?
 It seems to me like you have to distract yourself before you can better yourself.
 Not a lot of great ideas are spawn from a designer forcing themselves to sit at their desk.

 When you fail you learn from it.
 Being able to accept failure is what makes a lot of people successful.
 Many businesses or projects are born as a result of one or many failures.
 The key factor is to keep trying.
 Each failure is a new piece of knowledge you can use to avoid making future mistakes.
 Eventually, the path you take ends up being the successful one and all the hard work you’ve put into your project is way more rewarding.